 Hand and Wrist Specialist in Fort Mill

-Providing Comprehensive Care for Hand and Wrist Pain for Patients
+Providing Care for Hand and Wrist Pain

 We use our hands and wrists a lot, as they are in constant motion grasping, reaching, and carrying items.
 As a result, they are often susceptible to injuries such as sprains and fractures.
 They can also be prone to overuse conditions such as tendonitis and carpal tunnel syndrome.
 Problems can also occur in the hand muscles and joints.
 Hands can be affected by normal wear and tear on the joints resulting in arthritis.